rreusser/trains-and-trails/src/pages/orinda-to-bay-fair/index.md

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="19.9"></span>
 ![](orinda-to-bay-fair-110.jpg)

 Anthony Chabot is a surprisingly long park which connects to Redwood.
-The MacDonald trail was alright, but frankly, by the time it descended into the valley, I was 21 miles into my run, the sun was rising in the sky, and I wasn't enjoying it nearly as much as the first half.
+The MacDonald trail was alright, but frankly, by the time it descended into the valley, I was 21 miles into my run, the sun was rising in the sky, and I was feeling heavy on my legs and not enjoying it nearly as much as the first half.
 Perhaps the ridge would have been a nicer run, but it would have sent me the long way around the lake.

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="24.05"></span>
 ![](orinda-to-bay-fair-120.jpg)